-Join Mike Rankin for an in-depth discussion in this video Installing scripts and extensions, part of Creating Long Documents with InDesign CC.
+Join Mike Rankin for an in-depth discussion in this video Installing scripts and extensions, part of InDesign: Creating Long Documents.

 - In a few of the movies in this course, I show third party scripts that enhance InDesign's long document features.
 Sometimes when you download a script, it will come with instructions for how and where to install it and in general, you should always read and follow any instructions that come with the script.
 But, if a script doesn't come with instructions, here's how you can install and run it from your "Scripts Panel."
 First, if the "Scripts Panel" isn't open, open it by choosing "Window - Utilities - Scripts."
 And inside the panel, you'll see two folders, the "Application" folder and a "User" folder.